ontology-tools/py-horned-owl/README.md

 ## Usage

 Currently the library only supports loading ontologies from `.owx` (OWL-XML) files.
 Some test files in this format are available in the [owl-xml](https://github.com/jannahastings/horned-owl/tree/main/src/ont/owl-xml) horned-owl folder.
+Alternatively, [ROBOT](http://robot.obolibrary.org/) can transform ontologies into this format using `robot convert`.

 Example of simple usage: